catkitty12021/RedOS-Backend/README.md

 # RedOS-Backend
 This is the code for [this project]https://scratch.mit.edu/projects/543069795.
 Not much here.
+Unless you're here because of my post in the Red OS signups thread.
+I'll tell you what to do, actually.
 .

 .